Office of National Drug Control Policy (ONDCP) Funding and Resources

 Provides a brief outline of the Drug-Free Communities (DFC) Support Program and summarizes national DFC program implementation evaluation data from February to August 2022.
 Describes the reach of the DFC program, substances addressed, community protective and risk factors, and the types of communities served, including rural and frontier areas.

 Interactive map providing data on suspected nonfatal drug overdoses in pre-hospital care settings in the U.S. at the national, state, and county level.
 Offers data on nonfatal drug overdose incidence and trends, including overdose rates, number/rate of naloxone administration, and average emergency medical services (EMS) response time.
-Allows users to explore disparities according to demographic characteristics, such as age, race, gender, and frontier, rural, and urban geographies, as well as by the suspected drug involved.
+Allows users to explore disparities according to demographic characteristics, such as age, race, sex, and frontier, rural, and urban geographies, as well as by the suspected drug involved.

 Consists of a public health and public safety collaboration between the High Intensity Drug Trafficking Areas (HIDTA) program and the Centers for Disease Control and Prevention (CDC) across the U.S. Seeks to help communities reduce fatal and non-fatal drug overdose rates by improving information sharing across agencies and supporting evidence-based interventions.
 Equips states with a Drug Intelligence Officer (DIO) and a Public Health Analyst (PHA) who are responsible for helping to increase communication, data flow, and intelligence sharing between public safety and public health sectors within and across states.